TheRacetrack/racetrack/docs/user/user-guide-2.md

 If your repository is private, remember to also [configure read access to your repository](#jobs-in-private-git-repositories).

 ## 7. Submit the Job code
-Standing in the root directory of your Job code, submit the Job using the Racetrack command line client:
+Standing in the root directory of your Job code (`sample/python-primer/`), submit the Job using the Racetrack command line client:
 ```shell
 racetrack deploy